-You don’t have to share these loaded down brownies, but your basic brownie recipe and the addition of chopped candy bars or candy pieces makes for a fun treat that can be gifted to neighbors, cut into lunch-sized dessert pieces, or simply enjoyed in a new and different way.
+You don’t have to share these loaded-down brownies, but your basic brownie recipe and the addition of chopped candy bars or candy pieces make for a fun treat that can be gifted to neighbors, cut into lunch-sized dessert pieces, or simply enjoyed in a new and different way.
 Use your favorite brownie recipe or buy a box mix.

 Use them as hot chocolate mix-ins.

 It’s that time of year.
 Just this weekend, after my kids spent four hours in the brisk, cool air helping my husband rake leaves, I made hot chocolate for the masses.
 The best part about this hot chocolate?
 It was customizable with a few select fun-sized candies.
 Not all candies are appropriate for mixing in, but here are a few that actually make hot chocolate taste better: Peanut Butter M&Ms, Reese’s Pieces, Junior Mints, Milk Duds, Milky Way Bars, Tootsie Rolls (even vanilla and strawberry), Halloween Peeps, Heath Bars, Rolos).

 - 2 teaspoons salt

 - 2 teaspoons baking soda

 - 2 cups candy pieces (Milk Duds, Raisinets, Reese's Pieces, Peanut Butter Cups, etc.)